The Sahel, the Epicenter of Global Terrorism: A Conference in Geneva

 Illia Djadi in 2023 in Lomé

-On the sidelines of the conference to be held on Thursday, March 27, 2025, at 6:30 p.m. at the University of Geneva, Uni Mail, room MS150, Illia Djadi, a member of our association, was invited to appear on Swiss National Radio RTS.
-He offered perspective on a region that, for the first time, accounts for "more than half of all terrorism-related deaths , " according to the Global Terror Index (GTI).
+On the sidelines of the conference to be held on Thursday, March 27, 2025, at 6:30 p.m. at the University of Geneva, Uni Mail, Room MS150, Illia Djadi, a member of our association, was invited to appear on a program on Swiss National Radio (RTS).
+He provided context on a region that, for the first time, accounts for “more than half of all terrorism-related deaths , according to the Global Terror Index (GTI).
 Burkina Faso tops this index.
-The urgency of the actions carried out by Médias Ébène through the media, as vectors promoting peaceful coexistence, is more pressing than ever.
+The urgency of the work carried out by Médias Ébène through the media—as a means of promoting social cohesion—is more pressing than ever.

-For several years now, this area stretching across Africa from east to west (mainly Mali, Niger, Burkina Faso, Chad, and Mauritania) has seen a worrying rise in jihadist groups such as the Islamic State in the Greater Sahara (ISGS), Jama'at Nusrat al-Islam wal-Muslimin (JNIM, affiliated with Al-Qaeda), and Boko Haram in the Lake Chad basin.
+For several years now, this region—which stretches across Africa from east to west (primarily Mali, Niger, Burkina Faso, Chad, and Mauritania) has seen an alarming rise in jihadist groups such as the Islamic State in the Greater Sahara (ISGS), Jama’at Nusrat al-Islam wal-Muslimin (JNIM, affiliated with Al-Qaeda), and Boko Haram in the Lake Chad basin.

 Several factors contribute to this situation: